auth10/auth10.github.com/_posts/2012-06-13-what-is-windows-azure-active-directory.md

 ### How do you consume the Graph API?

 First you need probably a JWT token obtained through OAuth.
 Grants might be given through the Windows Azure AD portal UI.
-Then you make plain HTTP calls that will return JSON
+Then you make plain HTTP calls that will return JSON.

 	GET https://directory.windows.net/contoso.com/Users('ed@contoso.com')
 	Authorization: Bearer ..sometoken..